yazanabdulhafez/reading-notes/read28.md

 ## Choose a monetization model for your app

-In order to increase our revenue,we must choose a flexible monetization strategy that attracts the audiences and markets.
+In order to increase our revenue, we must choose a flexible monetization strategy that attracts audiences and markets.

 ### Sell goods or services through your app